RESEARCH STARTER

 The term “amnioscope” comes from the amnion, the membrane that surrounds a fetus.
 This type of endoscope is used to enter the uterus and inspect the growing fetus in search of any visible abnormalities.

-Endoscopy is one of the most useful and most used techniques for diagnosis because it permits the investigation of many internal body organs without surgery.
+Endoscopy is one of the most useful and most used diagnostic technique because it permits the investigation of many internal body organs without surgery.
 It is extraordinarily safe in the hands of experienced practitioners and is relatively free of pain and discomfort for patients, although there are risks of bleeding, pain, infection, and, rarely, perforation of the tissue wall.
 In addition, specialized endoscopes are assuming greater roles in therapy.
 Many procedures that once involved major surgery can now be conducted through endoscopy, saving the patient pain, trauma, and expense.

 Perspective and Prospects